 Italian Sausage Pasta

 Make tonight Italian night with this amazing Italian Sausage Pasta!
-This meat sauce recipe is made with flavorful Italian sausage, a delicious homemade marinara, and is super easy.
-Make it for the family tonight or meal prep it for the week!
+This meat sauce recipe comes together with flavorful Italian sausage, a delicious homemade marinara, and is super easy to make.
+Whip it up for family dinner tonight or meal prep it for the week!

 Who else loves Italian food?
 My family definitely does!
-There are so many wonderful Italian recipes on Kim’s Cravings.
-Just to name a few of our favorite meals!
-Some of our other go-to dishes are Easy Healthy Lasagna, Lasagna Soup, and this incredible Italian Sausage Pasta!
+And Italian Sausage Pasta is one of our favorite meals!
+Some of our other go-to dishes are Easy Healthy Lasagna, Lasagna Soup, and Turkey Bolognese.

 Spaghetti with a yummy meat sauce is one of the most requested meals in my house.
 If I had to guess, I’d say we probably have it once a week.
 There’s just something about meaty red sauce dripping off of long, twirly noodles that my family adores!